 The TWIST (is that you’re just like me) is a work made with and for children.

-Commissioned by Tramway for their 2018 Children’s Exhibition, The TWIST (is that you’re just like me) began by asking a Primary 2 class at Glendale Primary School “What do liquid crystals sound like?”
-In asking the children to imagine what this material might sound like, I was asking them the same question any image-sounding practitioner would ask themselves when constructing a new sound-image object.
+Commissioned by Tramway, Glasgow for Children’s Exhibition, The TWIST (is that you’re just like me) began by asking a Primary 2 class at Glendale Primary School “What might liquid crystals sound like?”

-The sound and film work was exhibited as an interactive installation, with the help of artist-programmer Jen Sykes, where the audience we invited to undertake the same behaviours as the class, using touch, movement and sound to activate the soundtrack, the film work and fill the space with bubbles.
+The work was exhibited as an interactive installation, with the help of artist-programmer Jen Sykes, where the audience we invited to undertake the same behaviours as the class, using touch, movement and sound to activate the soundtrack, the images and fill the space with bubbles.